Top Anti-inflammatory Supplements For Horses

 Pros:

-✔ Includes black pepper & coconut oil for better absorption
+✔ Includes black pepper & coconut oil for proper absorption

 ✔ Also contains resveratrol for added antioxidant benefits

-✔ Great for horses needing broad-spectrum anti-inflammatory support
+✔ Great for horses needing support in normal inflammation response

 Cons:

-✘ Strong smell may reduce palatability for picky eaters
+✘ Smell may reduce palatability for picky eaters

 2. Omega-3 Fatty Acids